Dr. Carolle Jean-Murat, MD, FACOG’s Biography

 Since 2017, Dr. Carolle has been mentoring resident physicians at the University Of California School Of Medicine and helping them understand themselves and their patients.
 As a physician burnout prevention coach, she works with those who want to deliver compassionate, quality, personalized care while enjoying a well-balanced life.
 She is also an advisor to healthcare executives who want to promote the delivery of integrative, compassionate and personalized healthcare in order to prevent burnout.
 Dr. Carolle believes that:

 As human beings, we are all the same; we all welcome compassion and caring.
 These two gifts, when generously given, go a long way toward our recovery.
 In dire circumstances, holding a patient’s hands or using a cold towel on their forehead and looking at them in their eyes, letting them know that they would be okay, usually goes a long way – caring is the real healing power.
 It is not about telling patients how to take charge of their own health or talking about practicing a mind-body approach.
 It is about physicians having an “integrative mind” and not seeing their patients only as the symptoms they are presenting; but as unique individuals formed by complex behavioral, biological, psychosocial, spiritual, cultural, and environmental influences.”

 Dr. Carolle’s vision for the future:

 Having a paradigm shift in the thinking process of how diseases occur.
 Instead of treating abnormal lab results, symptoms, and chronic diseases, finding and dealing with the root cause must prevail.
 Otherwise it is like putting a band-aid on a gaping wound.
 Healthcare providers, as well as patients, need to be educated in that thinking process.

-As an international motivational speaker, Dr. Carolle brings her message of self-empowerment through her award-winning books, workshops, virtual events, radio, podcasts, magazines, newspapers, and Television.
+As an international motivational speaker, Dr. Carolle brings her message of self-empowerment through her award-winning books, CME and workshop presentations, virtual events, radio, podcasts, magazines, newspapers, and Television.